I just posted an article on the health benefits of the daikon radish. So I thought I better post a Pickled Daikon recipe.

 I also decided to do more research on the health benefits of daikon.

-Upon further research I found that many people claimed they beat cancer by eating pickled daikon, even advanced stages.
+Upon further research I found that many people claimed they beat cancer by eating pickled daikon, even people who were at advanced stages.

 Moreover, these same people not only got rid of the cancer but they regained good health.